 This afternoon, an eighteen-month old said "Potty" and I put her on the toilet and she took a shit.
 It was one of the most satisfying things that I have done in a long time.

 I have strong feelings about potty training.
-It seems absurd to me that all over the world, babies are getting by without diapers and by the time they are a year old they can walk around and shit and poop, for the most part in appropriate places at the appropriate times.
+It seems absurd to me that all over the world, babies are getting by without diapers and by the time they are a year old they are able to walk around and shit and poop, for the most part in appropriate places at the appropriate times.
 Apparently, during the first few months of life, infants naturally make a noise that alerts their mothers when they have to go.
 If no one responds to this noise, they’ll stop making it and spend the next year or so of their lives filling their diapers full of piss and shit and sitting in it until someone notices and cleans them up.

-In North American, when children are around two years old, we decide that maybe they might enjoy the dignity and cleanliness of eliminating their excretions somewhere other than in their own pants.
+In North America, when children are around two years old, we decide that maybe they might enjoy the dignity and cleanliness of eliminating their excretions somewhere other than in their own pants.
 The problem with this is that now they are two years old.
 I have only been working with two-year-olds for a couple of months, but I have noticed that most of the time when I ask them if they would like to please do something, one of two things happens.

 Either they burst into tears, or they say, “no,” at varying decibel levels.
 Two-year-olds are difficult people going through a traumatic stage of life.
 Suddenly they are more aware of what they want, but due to language barriers or more often unrealistic expectations, they frequently won’t get it.
 On top of this, they remain burdened by blocks they don’t want to put away, crayons they don’t want to share and now, piles of shit and piss that after a two-year urinary and scatological free-for-all, they are no longer allowed to keep sheltered in diapers snug next to their ass cheeks.
 Modern potty training tactics include waiting for the child to show “interest” and “readiness” in the potty before suggesting a regular elimination routine or heaven forbid, removing diapers.
 With the limited attention span and boundless angst that I’ve seen in most two-year-olds, I really don’t think that this is a very timely, logical or promising way of going about things.